hireco/hireco.github.io/README.md

 ### Why not hosted on github.io?
 Mainly because of the 3I (intolerable intermittent inaccessibility), and you know (Ni dong de), I do not wanna talk about it.
+You can directly click [hioldbig.github.io](https://hioldbig.github.io) to test the probability of a random event of httpRequest.